swallowWings/ALTEK/README.md

 # ALTEK is a data processing tool
-ALTEK will help you processing ASCII rater files or text files.
+ALTEK will help you processing ASCII rater files and text files.
 ALTEK can process a lot of files in a batch process.
 The main features of the ALTEK are below.

 O Raster files converter(using GDAL tool)